 A lot of startups are launched by engineers, designers, and product managers.
 That’s why they have such great products, right?
 But have you noticed that they typically lack on the sales front?
-Well it’s because they usually don’t understand sales and how a startup should use salespeople.
+Well, it’s because they usually don’t understand sales or the way a startup should use salespeople.

 If that’s you, then it’s helpful to have a framework when it comes to building a killer sales team.
 The following advice should help you do just that.